grandaihandbook/grandaihandbook.github.io/content/handbooks/reinforcement-learning/section15.md

 ---
 layout: default
-title: " Core Concepts of Reinforcement Learning"
+title: "Deployment, Ethics, and Future Directions"
 description: "A discussion of RL deployment, ethical concerns like reward hacking, and next steps like neurosymbolic RL."
 ---